Sunday, May 18, 2025

 Room: TBD

 This lecture will review diagnosis and etiology of atrial fibrillation (AF) and highlight the clinical presentations of canine and feline patients with AF.
-Recommended clinical work-up for patients with AF will be reviewed, including 24h ambulatory Holter ECG.
-Furthermore the current strategies of management of AF, with an emphasis of rate control therapy will be discussed.
+Recommended clinical work-up for patients with AF will be reviewed, including 24-hour ambulatory Holter ECG.
+Furthermore the current management strategies for AF, with an emphasis of rate control therapy, will be discussed.
 This will be followed by case examples, where different treatment approaches and outcomes are presented.

 Learning Objectives: